mazpar/goingtoIndia/index.md

 Hello dear friends and family,

-As the dates November 17th to 19th approach, you can find details and recommendations for your upcoming trip to India.
+You have been invited to our Indian wedding on November 17th to 19th.
+On this website you can find more details and recommendations.
 This page is designed to be your go-to resource for all necessary information to ensure a smooth and enjoyable visit.

 &nbsp;